-For inexperienced students, completing the MPA degree normally requires completion of 45 credit hours of graduate study, including an internship, following receipt of the bachelor’s degree.
-Students who complete 12 hours of graduate credits in public administration while still undergraduates and who take the Askew School’s 3 credit undergraduate internship course (PAD 3941) can complete the MPA degree by taking 30 graduate credit hours following the receipt of their bachelor’s degree.
+For inexperienced students, completing the MPA degree normally requires completion of 42 credit hours of graduate study, following receipt of the bachelor’s degree.
+Students who complete 12 hours of graduate credits in public administration while still undergraduates and who take can complete the MPA degree by taking 30 graduate credit hours following the receipt of their bachelor’s degree.

 FSU’s MPA program was established in 1946.
 It was one of the first in the nation to become accredited.
 Most of its faculty members are former practitioners.
 Published studies, starting in the 1980s and into the present decade, have revealed that the faculty of the Askew School has ranked consistently in the top ten nationally (of more than two hundred programs) in number of refereed publications.